Tucson East

 We lived here 12 years from 1988-2000.
 The present owners value the unusual plants.

-Albizzia kalkora appears to be zone 6b
+Albizia kalkora appears to be zone 6b

 albizziakalkoraattheoldhousejune2005.jpg

-Albizzia kalkora, purchased from Woodlanders in 1988 as a one gallon plant now about 40' high.
+Albizia kalkora, purchased from Woodlanders in 1988 as a one gallon plant now about 40' high.
 It blooms about two weeks before julibrissin and has larger curved leaflets.
 It is self fertile.
 Down to -4°F there has been no damage.
 At Dayton, Maryland another specimen has grown well for 15 years in zone 6b, freezing to the ground at -16°F in 1994.

 lithocarpus henryi